ipikuka/remark-mdx-remove-esm/README.md

 // removes both export and import statements use(remarkMdxRemoveEsm, ["export", "import"]);

-// DON'T remove any statement
+// DOESN'T remove any statement use(remarkMdxRemoveEsm, []);
-use(remarkMdxRemoveEsm, []);
 ```